clivejefferies/mobile-device-mcp/docs/tools/observe.md

 # Observe (logs, screenshots, UI trees)

-Tools that retrieve device state, logs, screenshots and UI hierarchies.
+Tools that retrieve device state, logs, screenshots, fingerprints, and UI hierarchies.

+These tools are primarily for:

+- building context before an action
+- supporting synchronization
+- diagnostics when verification fails

+They are **not** the primary success signal when an applicable `expect_*` tool exists.

 ## get_logs

 Fetch recent logs as structured entries optimized for AI agents.

-Use logs as a debugging aid only — prefer UI validation (wait_for_ui) first.
+Use logs as a debugging aid only.
+Prefer `expect_*` for verification, and use logs after verification fails or when an error is suspected.

 Input (example):